m-thompson-code/dynamic-component-loader/README.md

 All 3 custom cell components showcase input binding.

-The custom cells allow for one input binding `@Input() data?: any`.
+The custom cells allow for one input binding `@Input() data?: unknown`.

-The directive will assume type `any`, but you can type the custom cell components' data property.
+The directive will assume type `unknown`, but you can type the custom cell components' data property.

 #### Change Detection OnPush